-Figure 7.13.11 Neutron versus X-ray macromolecular crystallography.
+Figure 7.13.13 Neutron versus X-ray macromolecular crystallography.
 Left: The neutron density for Tyr137 in the structure of D-xylose isomerase contoured at 1.5σ (green) and 2.0σ (yellow) clearly reveals the orientation of the deuteron on the O atom of tyrosine.
 Right: The protonation state of Tyr254 remains unclear from electron density maps in the X-ray crystal structure of the same enzyme determined to 0.94-Å resolution at -170° C. Reprinted from Hanson et al. (2004) with permission from the International Union of Crystallography.
-For the color version of this figure go to http://www.currentprotocols.com/protocol/nc0713.